Numeric keypad

-Measuring speed

-Ten key speed is measured in Keystrokes per Hour (KPH).
-The minimum required speed for many data entry jobs is around 9000 KPH with good accuracy.
-A speed of 12,000 is considered excellent.

 Chinese input methods

 The numeric keypad is used by some systems for input of Chinese characters, for example CKC Chinese Input System and Q9 input method.

 Computer games and mousing alternative

-Numeric keypads are also used for playing some computer games where the player must control a character, for example roguelikes.
-Unlike arrow keys, the numeric keypad allows diagonal movement.
+Numeric keypads are also used for playing some older computer games where the player must control a character, such as roguelikes and Sid Meier's Pirates!.
 For keyboards without a numeric keypad, some games provide alternative movement keys, such as classic Rogue's HJKL keys.

 The numeric keypad can also be an alternative to the WASD keys for navigation in computer gaming.
 This can be an attractive option for left-handed people who prefer to use the mouse with their left hand.

 Most operating systems have a mouse keys accessibility feature where mouse navigation can be done using the numeric keypad, with the other keys adapted to be mouse buttons.